2021 Virtual Bowl Guidelines and Rules: Updated 1/15/2021

 c.
 Students should be prepared to enter a match with first and last name, school and team number appearing at the bottom of the screen.
 Example: bell hooks/Hopkinsville/Team 1.

 d.
 Coaches should be prepared to enter a match with first and last name, school and role appearing at the bottom of the screen.
 Example: Nagarjuna/Nalanda University/Coach.

 e.
 Be able to use the "mute" functions of Zoom.
 Students should be on mute all of the time unless speaking (Coaches have a listening role only during matches).
-In addition, everyone should have their video on.
+In addition, all students, judges, producers and moderators should have their video on.

 f.
 Before Bowl match days, please be familiar with common difficulties in using Zoom.
 Some troubleshooting tips: https://www.digitaltrends.com/computing/common-problems-with-zoom-and-ho...